MicrosoftDocs/minecraft-creator/creator/Documents/IntroductionToAddEntity.md

 > [!div class="checklist"]
 >
-> - How to create a new custom entity using behavior and resource packs.
+> - How to create a new custom entity type using behavior and resource packs.
-> - How to apply various features to the entity, including components and animations.
+> - How to apply various features to the entity type, including components and animations.
 > - Make use of translations for entity names.

 ### Requirements